Experience Walking and Hiking

 From Matheson Bay beach, this beautiful bush walk begins at the flat grassed reserve on the west side of the Kohuroa Stream.
 There are some steep sections as the track follows the stream and a series of waterfalls.

 Native bush includes mature kauri, pohutukawa, rimu, totara and kaihikatea trees.
+Forest & Bird has placed some tree identification signs.
 There are also many nikau palms and ferns.
 The track has good boardwalks and steps through the steepest parts.
 At a large swimming hole there is a rope from a tree to swing out from to cool off.
-The track finishes at Leigh Rd, turn left and walk down Matheson Bay Rd to the bay.
+The track finishes at Leigh Rd where you can turn left and walk down Matheson Bay Rd to the bay.
 Birdlife includes kaka, kereru, welcome swallow, kingfisher and warbler.

 Goat Island Coastal Walk